cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/cyr_virusscan.rst

 **cyr_virusscan**
 =================

-Scan mailbox(es) or messages for viruses using configured virus scanner or provided search criteria.
+Scan for viruses using configured virus scanner or manage infected messages using search criteria.

 Synopsis
 ========